famassar/fujitsudxseries/README.md

 # fujitsudxseries
-Template Zabbix for Fujitsu Storages DX series
+Template Zabbix for Storages Fujitsu Eternus DX series

 Tested with Zabbix 5.0 and MIB R153 on DX100 and DX200